dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 #### DO name types using `UpperCamelCase`.
 {:.no_toc}

-Classes and typedefs should capitalize the first letter of each word (including the first word), and use no separators.
+Classes, enums, and typedefs should capitalize the first letter of each word (including the first word), and use no separators.

 <div class="good" markdown="1">
 {% prettify dart %}